FedericoPecora/coordination_oru_ros/README.md

 This package provides an online coordination method for multiple robots for use with the <a href="https://github.com/OrebroUniversity/navigation_oru-release">navigation_oru</a> package.
 It is based on the <a href="https://github.com/FedericoPecora/coordination_oru">coordination_oru</a> implementation of a trajectory-envelope based coordination algorithm.

 ## Pre-requisites
 Please follow the installation instructions for the <a href="https://github.com/FedericoPecora/coordination_oru">coordination_oru</a> package first.
-This will make the ```coordination_oru``` library available to this package via your local local Maven repository.
+This will make the ```coordination_oru``` library available to this package via your local Maven repository.

 You also need to install ROS Kinetic or Indigo on Ubuntu 16.04 or 14.04 (see <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu">here</a> for instructions), the ```navigation_oru``` package (see <a href="https://github.com/OrebroUniversity/navigation_oru-release">here</a> for instructions), and ROSJava (please follow the instructions for your ROS distribution <a href="http://wiki.ros.org/rosjava">here</a>).